 Collect the information for the various sections in the resume.

 - Contact Details.
 Your name, address, phone number, and email address should always be at the top of the page.
 It must be easy to contact you to set up an interview.

 - Introduction Headline.
 Tell them who you are in 5-7 words as a headline.

 - Objective Section.
 In 1-2 sentences briefly, explain your goal for the position.

 - Summary Section.
 Highlight the skills you want them to notice.

 - Skills Section.
 Name and explain the skills relevant to the job.

 Now, take the notes and structure the information in the following sections.

-How To Write an Eye-Catching Objective Section or Career Summary
+How To Write an Eye-Catching Objective Section or Career Summary On A Teaching Resume

 The headline should compel the reader to continue reading.
 Use the one-liner wisely.
 Include the main benefit of why they should hire you.
 The headline is a bold heading below the contact details.
 It should hook the reader into wanting to find out more about this teacher.